-This course is designed to give students a better idea of a wide spectrum of the possibilities of contemporary drawing.
+This course is designed to give students a better idea of a wide spectrum of the possibilities in contemporary drawing, and how it can inform their own work.
 Assignments will be geared toward expanding the student’s notions of drawing, both technically and conceptually.
+Using ink as a primary medium to explore technique and concept we will experiment with creative drawing practices.
 Traditional approaches like still life and life drawing will be de-emphasized in order to find other sources for making work that are more self directed.
-There will be assignments to create layered images using transparencies, and large-scale drawing.
-We will also engage in experiments with seriality and paper manipulation.
+These projects will include working from formal components of a photograph to manipulate elements of design; creating an image bank, and using transparency and layering.
+Our exercises are designed to expand students’ ideas of how they can create drawing, and further their own work.
 Slide presentations and discussions will show students how other artists use drawing in challenging formats.

 Tuition $475Notes: Students should have some experience in drawing or have taken coursework in Beginning and/or Intermediate Drawing, Mixed Media.

 |519||Kyla Brown||Sept.
 13, 2018 to Nov.
 29, 2018|

 TERM - FALL 2018

 Drawing as a Contemporary Practice is an intermediate to advanced course so students will generally work with the drawing media that suits their projects.
 That said, I also want this course to encourage the students to expand their experience in drawing in relation to materials, form, and content.